Can the number of senators change?

 • the original states must have at least 6 senators.

-When the Senate first met in 1901 there were 36 senators (6 senators from the 6 states).
-In 1948, Parliament passed a law increasing the number of senators from 36 to 60 (10 senators from each state).
+When the Senate first met in 1901 there were 36 senators – 6 from each state.

 Section 122 gives the Australian Parliament the power to decide how many, if any, senators a territory may have.
-Parliament passed the Senate (Representation of Territories) Act 1973 which allowed the Australian Capital Territory and the Northern Territory to be represented by 2 senators each.
-This law was passed in 1974.
+In 1974, Parliament passed the Senate (Representation of Territories) Act 1973 which allowed the Australian Capital Territory (ACT) and the Northern Territory (NT) to be represented by 2 senators each.

-A related rule in the Constitution is section 24, sometimes known as the ‘nexus provision’.
-This section requires that the number of members of the House of Representatives must be as near as possible to twice the number of state senators.
-This means any change to the number of senators impacts the number of members in the House of Representatives.
+A related rule in the Constitution is found in section 24, sometimes known as the ‘nexus provision’.
+This section requires that the number of members of the House of Representatives must be as near as possible to twice the number of senators.
+This means any change to the number of senators will have an impact on the number of members in the House of Representatives.